 Note: The above guidelines may not be applicable in drug shops because most clients can only take the number of cycles they are able to buy.

-Conducting Routine Follow-Up Visits for FP
+Conducting Routine Follow-Up Visits for Family Planning

 COCs/POPs

 Ask how the client is doing with the method and whether she is satisfied.
 Ask if she has any questions or anything to discuss.